rimarque/minirt/README.md

 ## :link: **Compilation**
 To compile the program you should run `make`.

-This rule will generate an executable file named `minirt`.
+This rule will generate an executable file named `miniRT`.
 To launch the executable you should follow this syntax:

 ```sh
 $ ./minirt ./scenes/mandatory/scene_name.rt